 The typical activities of childhood can be affected by VEDS.
-School-based activities such as recess, the pressures of social relationships, and the rigors of classroom participation are often more difficult and sometimes overwhelming.
+School-based activities such as recess, the pressures of social relationships, and the rigors of classroom participation are often more difficult and sometimes overwhelming for those with Vascular Ehlers-Danlos Syndrome.
 However, children with this condition can have positive school experiences and maximize their potential when parents and schools communicate and work together.

 An important step to take for your child’s safety is meeting with your school nurse and teacher to review information about your child’s condition and safe and unsafe activities at school.